artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 ---
-title: "The Iliad"
+title: >
+  The Iliad
+description: >
-description: "Notes on The Iliad"
+  Notes on The Iliad
 type: note
 order: 3
 statue: 'hidden'